Codeinwp/tweet-old-post/readme.txt

 - **Hobby bloggers**

 _Thinking of ways to grow your business?
-[Read why Social Media is Important.](https://marketinginsidergroup.com/content-marketing/why-social-media-is-important-for-business-marketing/)_
+[Read why Social Media is Important.](https://revive.social/benefits-of-social-media-marketing/) But don't stop there, [learn how to create a social media marketing plan](https://revive.social/social-media-marketing-plan/)_

 ## How Can Revive Old Posts Help Me?